 Ethics Forum - In collaboration with a faculty mentor and other undergraduate researchers, students will present a relevant ethical issue at a forum hosted by the University of Pittsburgh.

 Symposium - The Bayer School of Natural and Environmental Sciences sponsors an undergraduate research symposium at the end of the ten week period.
 All students will present their work in poster format at this symposium and eight students will give oral presentations.
 This is a wonderful opportunity for undergraduates and faculty alike to see the work of summer research students from the local area.

 Applicants for the Summer 2017 Undergraduate Research Program, the Chemistry NSF/REU, and the Pain Undergraduate Research Experience (PURE) may work in the Bayer School of Natural and Environmental Sciences or the Mylan School of Pharmacy.
 Please submit only one application.
 The committee will consider each applicant for all eligible funds.
 A complete application includes:

 Students are encouraged to apply online as soon as possible.
 All fields must be completed.
 APPLICATION DEADLINES are as follows:

 COPY OF YOUR MOST RECENT OFFICIAL TRANSCRIPT

-External Students - Order an official transcript from your university registrar.
-The transcript must arrive by February 1, 2015.
-The transcript should be sent to: Undergraduate Research Program, Attn: Philip Clarke, 100 Mellon Hall, Duquesne University, 600 Forbes Ave., Pittsburgh, PA 15282.
+External Students - Request a PDF of your official transcript from your university registrar.
+You must submit your transcript as a PDF via the online application by March 1.
+If you are unable to obtain a PDF, you may send a hardcopy of your official transcript to: Undergraduate Research Program, Attn: Philip Clarke, 100 Mellon Hall, Duquesne University, 600 Forbes Ave., Pittsburgh, PA 15282.